Electric Field Effect on Nanofluid Heat Transfer (EHD)

-Electric Field Effect on Nanofluid Heat Transfer (EHD), ANSYS Fluent Training
+Electric Field Effect on Nanofluid Heat Transfer (EHD), ANSYS Fluent CFD Simulation Training

-In this project, nanofluid flows in a bumpy channel in presence of an applied electrical potential.
-Fluid flow is steady and is simulated as one single phase flow, however thermophysical properties of nanofluid are modified.
-Electrical characteristics of nanofluid alter the fluid mechanics behavior of flow which results in heat transfer increase.
-Surface average of nanofluid’s temperature is equal to 300 and 301.926K at inlet and outlet respectively.
+In this project, nanofluid flows in a bumpy channel in the presence of an applied electrical potential applying ANSYS Fluent software.
+Fluid flow is steady and is simulated as one single-phase flow, however, the thermophysical properties of nanofluid are modified.
+The electrical characteristics of nanofluid alter the fluid mechanics behavior of flow which results in heat transfer increase.
+The surface average of the nanofluid’s temperature is equal to 300 and 301.926K at the inlet and outlet respectively.

 Geometry and mesh

-Geometry of fluid domain is designed in Design modeler and computational grid is generated using Ansys meshing.
-Mesh type is unstructured and element number is 17640.
+The geometry of the fluid domain is designed in the Design modeler and the computational grid is generated using Ansys Meshing.
+The mesh type is unstructured and the element number is 17640.

 Electric Field CFD Simulation

 - The solver type is assumed Pressure Based.

 - Time formulation is assumed Steady.

 The following table is a summary of the defining steps of the problem and its solution.

 |Models (electric field)|